ieee-vgtc/ieeevis.org/content/info/call-participation/satellite.md

 Each satellite will be an official IEEE event.
 While we would like the specifics of the satellite plans to be open-ended to encourage creativity in their design, there are certain aspects that we would like to see in each:

 * Each satellite will have a small auxiliary program that woud complement the virtual program and take advantage of the virtual program's compressed schedule.
 For example, this can be a session per day before/after the virtual VIS program.
 Example sessions include: lightning talks for students/researchers, panels, posters, Q/A sessions with local content providers, or lab/software demonstrations.
 We would like proposers to be creative in their local program.
-* Each satellite will be integrated into the virtual program.
-This will be done via short videos from each site that can be used to promote local research labs or satellite programs.
-The frequency, length, and format of these **shout outs** are still being determined and will be driven by virtual program considerations.
+* Each satellite will be featured on the VIS website and integrated into the virtual program via **shout outs**.
+Shout outs will be via short videos from each site that can be used to promote local research labs or satellite programs.
+The frequency, length, and format of shout outs are still being determined and will be driven by virtual program considerations.

 ## Who runs a VIS Satellite?
 Each satellite site will have a **local chair(s)** who will plan, coordinate, and run each satellite location.
 For their efforts, local chairs will be considered full members of the organizing committee with distinction.